Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 So

 And Tom always told me to look for 35% to 45% cash on cash returns, which is an absurd number.
 What does that mean exactly?
-So if you invested $10,000,

-you would get anywhere between $3,500 and $4,500 back on that year.
-Oh, per year, okay.
+So if you invested $10,000, you would get anywhere between $3,500 and $4,500 back on that year.
+Oh, per year.

 And up to two and a half is what he's saying.
 I like to target more conservatively, 30%.

-with no problem.
-Wow.
+with no problem why

-My plan, and this is no secret to them,
+my plan and this is no secret to them

-And then eventually I will refinance and pull all the equity out when hopefully, again, rates are lower.
+And then eventually I will refinance and pull all the equity out when hopefully, again, rates are lower

-Yeah.
-So three in a third year, you're aiming to get your money back.
+So three and a third year, you're aiming to get your money back.
 That's that's pretty quick.

 So I am looking to

 by the end of 2026, I want to be at 250 houses.
 That's my goal.